-The Advisor is required to make and keep certain books and records relating to its business to document aspects of compliance and supervision of the Advisor's Compliance Program.
-This includes, but is not limited to, financial and accounting records, Client account information, advertisements, etc. The Advisor enforces the following requirements with regard to recordkeeping and communication:
+The Advisor is required to make and keep certain books and records relating to its business-to-document aspects of compliance and supervision of the Advisor's Compliance Program.
+This includes, but is not limited to, financial and accounting records, Client account information, advertisements, and etc. The Advisor enforces the following requirements with regard to recordkeeping and communication:

-- Financial statements and all books and records on which they are based must reflect all applicable transactions accurately and on a timely basis. - All disbursements of funds and all receipts must be properly and promptly recorded. - No false or artificial statements or entries may be made for any purpose within the Advisor's books and records or in any internal or external correspondence, memoranda, or communication of any type, including telephone, wire, or electronic communications. - Retention of information and data must be timely and free from unauthorized alteration or use in accordance with legal requirements and operational policies and procedures. - Falsification of business documentation, whether it results in personal gain or not, is never permissible.
+- Financial statements and all books and records on which they are based must reflect all applicable transactions accurately and on a timely basis. - All disbursements of funds and all receipts must be properly and promptly recorded.

+- No false or artificial statements or entries may be made for any purpose within the Advisor's books and records or in any internal or external correspondence, memoranda, or communication of any type, including telephone, wire, or electronic communications. - Retention of information and data must be timely and free from unauthorized alteration or use in accordance with legal requirements and operational policies and procedures. - Falsification of business documentation, whether it results in personal gain or not, is never permissible. - Transaction Records All trade allocations, trade affirmations, and trade confirmations must be properly and promptly maintained, as applicable. - Transaction Confirmations Any document and/or communication received confirming the execution of a transaction.
+Transaction information should include date and timestamp of the transaction, number of shares and price per share.
+Trade Allocation / Affirmation Any trade allocation or trade affirmation sent or received must be maintained, including a timestamp of when the trade affirmation or allocation was sent or received.